|

 Pro Tips

-- Cook the zucchini evenly: If some pieces brown too fast, push them to the side of the pan or on top of other zucchini pieces that need more cooking time.
+Cook the zucchini evenly: If some pieces brown too quickly, push them to the edge of the pan or on top of other zucchini that need more cooking time.
 Doing this will prevent any that are already done from turning too dark.

 -Use fresh minced or grated garlic in place of garlic powder.
-Add it just before the zucchini is done, and cook it only long enough to turn fragrant.
+Add it just before the zucchini is done, and cook it only until it turns fragrant.

 -Use any fresh herbs you like in addition to, or instead of, dill and parsley.

 -Substitute the red wine vinegar with another vinegar.
-Just be sure to adjust for taste, as some vinegar is stronger than others.
+Just be sure to adjust for taste, as vinegars vary in strength.
 I don’t recommend balsamic because it might turn the zucchini an unappetizing color.

 Recipe FAQs